 Successful candidates will receive a claim form in October.
 Once they have attended the conference, they will need to submit the form along with original receipts for the expenses incurred.

-For more information visit www.teachers.ab.ca > My ATA > Programs and Services > Grants, Awards and Scholarships > ATA Educational Trust.
+For more information, visit www.teachers.ab.ca > Professional development > Grants, awards and scholarships > ATA Educational Trust.

 Mentorship